mosip/mimoto/docs/InjiIssuerConfigurationFeature.md

 ### Cache Configuration

 The caching mechanism used in this project is Caffeine.
-The cache timeout properties are defined in the `application-local.properties` file.
+Cache timeout properties are defined in the `application-local.properties` file for the local setup, and in the `mimoto-default.properties` file for the environment setup.

 #### Cache Timeout Properties